internet-of-plants/blog/_drafts/2015-02-02-what-is-coap.md

 date: 2015-02-18
 ---

 In order to transfer data in the Internet of Plants, nodes need to know the type of interaction and its exact target: Did my neighbor just ask me for a specific information, or did they send unsolicited information?
 If so, which resource is this query or information about?
-Etc etc.
+Et cetera et cetera.

-We could have defined our own way of communicating this.
-We could have specified suitable JSONs of some sort, put them into protocol buffers and prayed that they wouldn't exceed the 81 bytes of payload the teeny-tiny [MTU](http://en.wikipedia.org/wiki/Maximum_transmission_unit) of IEEE 802.15.4 left us.
-We would probably have entered a world of pain.
+We could have defined our own way of communicating this information.
+We could have specified a suitable JSON-based interface of some sort or put the data into protocol buffers and prayed that they wouldn't exceed the 81 bytes of payload the teeny-tiny [MTU](http://en.wikipedia.org/wiki/Maximum_transmission_unit) of IEEE 802.15.4 leaves us.
+We probably would have entered a world of pain.

 Luckily, there is a better way of doing this: the [Constrained Application Protocol (CoAP)](http://coap.technology).
 It operates on the Application Layer and was designed to be a lightweight complement to HTTP.
 Because of this coupling, CoAP requests can be translated to HTTP requests and a subset of HTTP requests can be translated to CoAP.
 This is great for nodes that act as border routers (like our *display node*) and translate between IoT environments and the “big” internet.